40 million lighting strikes hit the ground each year in the U.S. - CDC

 A flash of lightning can heat the air around it so it’s 5 times hotter than the surface of the sun. – National Geographic

 The odds of being struck by lightning in one’s lifetime (estimated 80 years) are 1 in 15,300. – National Weather Service

-Stay alert - Sign up for and pay attention to weather alerts.
+Stay alert - Sign up for weather alerts.

-Move items inside – Outdoor equipment, materials and furniture may blow around during the storm and cause damage.
+Move items inside – Outdoor items such as bikes and furniture may blow around during the storm and cause damage.

 During the storm